The Top 10 SaaS Metrics of 2021 with Benchmarks

 Read more about LTV:CAC in the Metric Stack Newsletter.

 So you’re tracking CAC and LTV:CAC.
-You know the cost of acquiring customers and the return on investing in each customer.
+You know the cost of acquiring SaaS customers and the return on investing in each one.
 What completes the equation?
 The missing dimension is time!

 CAC Payback Period estimates the amount of time, usually expressed in months, it takes for the average customer to pay back the cost of acquiring them.